Having Trouble Dealing With the Pandemic? It’s Okay to Laugh

 Laughter can be good for us any time, but its health benefits may be especially important during periods of uncertainty.
 Chronic stress can contribute to harmful inflammation and weakened immune function, but studies suggest that laughing may reduce levels of stress hormones and bolster the immune system.

-A good giggle can also have immediate effects: It can boost blood vessel functioning, act as a natural painkiller, improve circulation and relax tense muscles.
+A good giggle can also have immediate effects: It can boost blood vessel functioning, act as a natural painkiller, improve circulation, and relax tense muscles.
 In a 2017 study published in the Journal of Neuroscience, laughing with close friends triggered the production of endorphins—or feel-good chemicals in the brain—along with feelings of pleasure and calmness.

 Finding humor in serious situations can also trigger a shift in perspective.

-“On a cognitive or mental level, laughter can help us to look at circumstances differently,” says Katie Cherry, PhD, professor of psychology at Louisiana State University in Baton Rouge and author of The Other Side of Suffering: Finding a Path to Peace after Tragedy
+“On a cognitive or mental level, laughter can help us to look at circumstances differently,” says Katie Cherry, PhD, professor of psychology at Louisiana State University in Baton Rouge and author of The Other Side of Suffering: Finding a Path to Peace after Tragedy.

-In Cherry’s research on survivors of Hurricanes Katrina and Rita, using humor as a coping mechanism was associated with post-disaster resilience—defined as the ability to bounce back or respond positively to adversity.
-“The negative impacts of stressors may become more manageable and perhaps less overwhelming, both physiologically and psychologically, when one can laugh,” she says.
+In Cherry’s research on survivors of Hurricanes Katrina and Rita, using humor as a coping mechanism was associated with post-disaster resilience.
+In a nutshell, resilience is the ability to bounce back or respond positively to adversity.

 What kind of humor works—and what falls flat?